tesla-local-control/tesla-local-control-addon/tesla_ble_mqtt/DOCS.md

 You will need to provide:
-- TESLA_VIN_LIST            : VIN single or multiple separated by a | (pipe); Required
+- vin_list                  : VIN single or multiple separated by a | (pipe); Required
-- BLE_MAC_LIST              : BLE MAC Addr list single or multiple separated by a | (pipe); Optional for car presence detection
+- ble_mac_list              : BLE MAC Addr list single or multiple separated by a | (pipe); Optional for car presence detection
-- PRESENCE_DETECTION_TTL    : TTL in seconds when car is considered gone after last received BLE advertisement; 0 to disable detection
+- presence_detection_ttl    : TTL in seconds when car is considered gone after last received BLE advertisement; 0 to disable detection
-- MQTT_IP                   : Hostname or IP of your MQTT server; Default 127.0.0.1
+- mqtt_server               : Hostname or IP of your MQTT server; Default 127.0.0.1
-- MQTT_PORT                 : MQTT service port; Default 1883
+- mqtt_port                 : MQTT service port; Default 1883
-- MQTT_USER                 : MQTT Username; Default anonymous
+- mqtt_useranme             : MQTT Username; Default anonymous
-- MQTT_PWD                  : MQTT Password
+- mqtt_password             : MQTT Password
-- SEND_CMD_RETRY_DELAY      : Delay to retry sending a command to the car over BLE; Default 5
+- ble_cmd_retry_delay       : Delay to retry sending a command to the car over BLE; Default 5

-ATTENTION: If you have multiple cars and require presence detection, TESLA_VIN_LIST TESLA_VIN{n} and BLE_MAC_LIST BLE_MAC{n} must match the same car.
-For example, the BLE MAC Addr in the 2nd position must match the same car's VIN in the 2nd position of the TESLA_VIN_LIST.
+ATTENTION: If you have multiple cars and require presence detection, tesla_vin_list tesla_vin{n} and ble_mac_list ble_mac{n} must match the same car.
+For example, the BLE MAC Addr in the 2nd position must match the same car's VIN in the 2nd position of the tesla_vin_list.

+Start the add-on, check the logs for anything suspecious.

-## 1.2 For the standalone version **BROKEN - please see https://github.com/iainbullock/tesla_ble_mqtt_docker for temporary workaround**
+## 1.2 For the standalone Docker version please see https://github.com/tesla-local-control/tesla_ble_mqtt_docker

-It has been tested on RPi 3B so far.
-Here are the assumptions and way forward:
-- You already have Docker working on the host device, and you are familiar with basic Docker concepts and actions
-- Clone the self packaged shell script: `wget https://github.com/raphmur/tesla-local-control-addon/blob/main/standalone/start_tesla_ble_mqtt.sh`
-- Edit the script to input your own settings (same as for HA Add on)
-- run the script: `./start_tesla_ble_mqtt.sh`, it will download the rest of the elements, build and deploy the container

-## 2 THEN
+## 2.0 Check in HA for new devices named Tesla_BLE_MQTT_VIN ???

 - A new device called Tesla_BLE_MQTT should have automatically appeared.
 Click it to view the the associated entities.
 - If this is the first time you have run the container, press the 'Generate Keys' button in HA (Settings -> Devices & Services -> Devices (tab) -> Tesla_BLE_MQTT).
 This will generate the public and private keys as per Shanker's blog